-Homeowners who are on a limited income and find themselves needing additional money find reverse mortgages helpful for their situation.
-Rates of interest may be fixed or adjustable while the money is nontaxable and doesn't affect Medicare or Social Security benefits.
-The residence can never be in danger of being taken away by the lending institution or put up for sale without your consent if you live longer than your loan term - even if the property value creeps below the balance of the loan.
-Contact us at (408) 626-1879 if you would like to explore the benefits of reverse mortgages.
+Many homeowners who are on a fixed income and have a need for additional money find reverse mortgages ideal for their circumstance.
+Interest rates can be fixed or adjustable while the funds are nontaxable and don't adversely affect Social Security or Medicare benefits.
+Your home is never in danger of being taken away by the lender or put up for sale without your consent if you outlive the loan term - even if the property value creeps under the balance of the loan.
+If you would like to find out more about reverse mortgages, please contact us at (408) 626-1879.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.